 Step Two: Be prepared.

 The only destination I absolutely had to make it to was my Bed and Breakfast I had booked.
-Personally, when traveling backroads alone, I'd rather have a plan in place for where I will be sleeping, but winging always holds merit as well.
+Personally, when traveling backroads alone, I'd rather have a plan in place for where I will be sleeping, but winging it always holds merit as well.
 I recently discovered Select Registry, a listing of quality B&B's and Inns when a roadside motel just won't do.
 Or, if camping is more your style, make sure you have all the essentials!

 Step Three: Fuel Up.